-The gallery is free all year round and houses works of Irish art, Italian Baroque and Dutch masters.
+The gallery is free all year round and houses Irish art, Italian Baroque, and Dutch masters.

 8) National Leprechaun Museum

 The most curious will love this fun museum dedicated to Irish folklore.
-We are especially fans of giant furniture!
+We are especially fans of oversized furniture!
 45-minute guided tour: 10-14 €

 9) St. Stephen’s Green Park

-Open to the public in 1880, it is an ideal place for a walk when the weather is nice.
-If it rains, you can do some shopping at Stephen’s Green shopping center in the park area.
+Open to the public in 1880.
+It is an ideal place for a walk when the weather is nice.
+If it rains, you can do some shopping at Stephen’s Green shopping center in the parking area.

 10) St. Patrick’s Cathedral